Last Updated on December 5, 2023 by Sharon Advik

 It allows you to carry one lens to give you the most popular focal distance we use and our crop sensor cameras, and again, this guy is for Nikon crop sensor to work with the D 5300, D 7200, D 7000, and D 3300.

-It starts at 18 to 300, and you will notice that you have a locking mechanism; this is meant to lock the lens.
+It starts at 18 to 300, and you will notice that you have a locking mechanism meant to lock the lens.

 So when most of us walk around with the camera hanging down, it doesn’t get the lens to creep.